 First, failing to adequately warn cannabis (THC) users caused unnecessary injury.

 Second, implying that eliquid was causing the lung injuries drove thousands of vapers back to the most lethal form of nicotine: tobacco cigarettes.

 Pages in this section:

-Explore the events of the outbreak: the investigation, identifying the cause and how it was resolved.
+Explore the events of the outbreak, the investigation to identify the cause, the actions that were taken and how it was resolved.

-Health-related nonprofits and authority utilized media to spread fear about vaping.
+Health-related nonprofits and authorities utilized media to spread fear about vaping.
 Their narrative omitted that EVALI was not caused from nicotine eliquid.

-The UK reviewed the science on vaping around 2014: before the false narratives got to them.
+The UK reviewed the science on vaping around 2014: before the narratives were formulated and distributed to sovereign nations.
 They stand alone in being fully informed on and benefiting their citizens with tobacco harm reduction.